-Specialists serving our students with disabilities include special education certified teachers, school psychologist, speech-language pathologists, school adjustment counselors, occupational therapists, physical therapist, behavioral specialists, autism specialists, reading and math specialists, and paraprofessionals trained to serve students, who are at least three but less than twenty two years of age who have at least one of the following conditions: autism/autism spectrum disorder, developmental delay, intellectual impairment, sensory impairments, neurological impairment, emotional impairment, specific learning disability, commendation impairment, physical disabilities, and/or health impairment.
+Specialists/consultants serving our students with disabilities include special education certified teachers, school psychologist, speech-language pathologists, school adjustment counselors, occupational therapists, physical therapist, behavioral specialists, autism specialists, reading and math specialists, and paraprofessionals trained to serve students, who are at least three but less than twenty two years of age who have at least one of the following conditions: Autism Spectrum Disorder, developmental delay, intellectual impairment, neurological impairment, emotional impairment, specific learning disability, communication impairment, physical disabilities, and/or health impairment.

 The goal of Special Education is to help students to become independent learners, to teach learning strategies to prepare them to be successful in their regular classes, and to prepare them for high school and post-secondary experiences.

 A Special Education Parent Advisory Council (SEPAC) meets several times a year and is designed to provide information and offer to support to parents regarding issues related to their children.
-The meeting schedule for the 2013-14 school year is as follows: September 25, December 3, March 4, and April 29.
-All meetings are at 1:45pm in the Eagles' Loft.
-All are welcome to attend.
+More information can be found on our SEPAC page under the Students & Parents menu.

-Health: The schools have fully staffed infirmaries at Undermountain and Mt.
-Everett and employ a part-time nurse at New Marlborough, who also provides services to the Monterey and South Egremont schools.
+Health: The schools have fully staffed infirmaries at Undermountain Elementary and Mt.
+Everett.
+A part-time nurse provides services at New Marlborough and South Egremont schools.

 English Language Education (ELE): Students whose first language is other than English are provided with specialized intervention to support their learning and language needs.
-The district employs a full-time English as a Second Language (ESL) teacher who acts as a direct interventionist, consultant, and advocate for students our English Language Learners (ELL).
-Access to the general education curriculum is the foremost concern in supporting our ELLs.
+The district employs a full-time English as a Second Language (ESL) teacher who acts as a direct interventionist, consultant, and advocate for students our English Learners (EL).
+Access to the general education curriculum is the foremost concern in supporting our ELs.

 Food Services: The Southern Berkshire school lunch program boasts a very high student and staff participation rate.
 Nutritious meals at very reasonable prices are available daily.
 The District participates in the National School Lunch Program, which is a federally-assisted meal program.
 Federal regulations require that schools meet the Dietary Guidelines for Americans, which include recommendations on the nutritional content of the food served, including such things as the percentage of fat allowed, total calories, and vitamin and mineral content.
 This program also requires that the school district offer free and reduced lunches to income-eligible families.
 This program not only assists individual families, but also assists the District, as grant funding from several sources increases when more families participate in the Free and Reduced Lunch program.
 We encourage all eligible families to take advantage of the savings offered through this program.

-Transportation: All students are provided bus service to and from school and most routes are quite direct.
+Transportation: Students in grades K-12 are provided bus service to and from school and most routes are quite direct.

 Libraries: The Mt.
-Everett (grades 7-12) and Undermountain (grades PreK-6) schools have libraries with curriculum oriented collections.
+Everett (grades 6-12) and Undermountain (grades PreK-5) schools have libraries with curriculum oriented collections.
 Both libraries offer resources in a variety of formats and offer access to resources outside the schools through the technology labs for online research and Inter-library loan services.

 Also of Note: K-12 participation in Massachusetts School Choice Program, attracting a yearly average of 120-130 students from neighboring school districts and communities.